 Find your trade magazine's Twitter account

-A really good tip is to search for your favourite trade magazine's own Twitter account and not only follow them, but look at all the people that are following them.
-This is a great way to quickly find relevant people to follow.
+An excellent tip is to search for your favourite trade magazine's own Twitter account and not only follow them but look at all the people that are following them.
+It's a great way to find relevant people to follow quickly.

 Target different industries by following the right people